aws-samples/aws-media-services-simple-live-workflow/1-IAM/README.md

 1. Click on Create Role.
 1. Search for the newly created role in the IAM Roles page by typing `AllowMediaLiveAccessRole` in the search box.
 1. Click on the newly created role.
-1. Find the Role ARN at the top of the page.
-Copy it and save it in your text editor or word processor.
-You will need this in later steps.
 1. Under **Permissions**, click on the **Add inline policy** link.
 1. Click on the **JSON** tab.
 1. Replace the policy with the following: